-The University capitalizes assets with useful lives greater than one year and acquisition costs greater than or equal to \$5,000.
 The University computes depreciation using the straight-line method over the asset's useful life and applies a half year convention in the year the asset is acquired or placed in service.
 Land is not depreciated.

-Following is the range of useful lives for the University's depreciable assets:
+Table 1 presents the range of useful lives for the University's depreciable assets: